vpik009/Image-Colourizer/README.md

     - Helps stabilize training.

 ## Train Data
-    - TODO: switch to using ImageNet dataset for train data
     - Bing downloader was used to download the train and test data.
 Further details can be viewed in 'dataset.py' file
     - Downloaded images were browsed and downloaded using the following parameters:
         "animals", "people", "cars", "buildings", "trees", "mountains", "beaches", "food",